+Students practice client analysis and consultations related to nail services.
 Students safely prepare working area for nail services.
-They adopt safety and sanitation procedures, identify nail disorders and diseases, and study the anatomy and physiology as related to the hands and feet.
+They study nail disorders and diseases and review the anatomy and physiology as related to the hands and feet.
 Students practice communication skills to identify each client's desires and needs.
 Students develop skills in manicuring, pedicuring and nail enhancements.
+Students practice all safety and sanitation procedures related to the state laws and rules.
 Pre-requisite: Student must be accepted into the Cosmetology or Nail Technician program.